How many people in a team?

 Are there age limits and requirements?

 Dragon Boat Events ask that no paddler is under the age of 12 but there is no upper age limit.
-Each paddler will need to be confident in the water, being able to swim unaided while wearing a life jacket for at least 50 metres- in the extremely unlikely event of an incident- though this has not happend in 16 years of our running this event.
+Each paddler will need to be confident in the water, being able to swim unaided while wearing a life jacket for at least 50 metres- in the extremely unlikely event of an incident- though this has not happened in 19 years of our running this event.

 Do you have to provide your own boat?